Code-Institute-Submissions/lsufiE-project1.1.0_JanResub/README.md

   * The navigation bar is located at the top left of the page and shows the name of the site to the left and links below it.
   * The navigation bar bar is responsive  larger and on smaller screens .
   * The font color and background color match up well and the navigation links makes the site easy to explore.
-  * the navigation bar is on every page.
+  * The navigation bar is on every page.

   ![nav-bar](assets/images/nav-bar.png)